How to access analytics for your mobile app

 Unfortunately we are unable to grant you access to our own account, so you will be required to set up your own developer accounts and we can then transfer your applications in to that account.
 As well as gaining access to your analytics, this has other benefits such as easier portability for your apps in the future and displaying the publisher as your company name rather than Aiir.

-The basics on setting up a new developer account are discussed on our main Mobile Apps article.
-Once you have an account set up, please open a ticket with us and we'll be happy to assist with performing an app transfer.
+Once you have an account set up, contact us and we'll be happy to assist with performing an app transfer.

 Our mid-2020 app update introduced integration with "Google Analytics for Firebase", Google's new way of handling in-app analytics.